komimessan/Portfolio-Tropical-Diseases/README.md

 # Portfolio-Tropical-Diseases
-To conduct portfolio analysis on Neglected tropical diseases
+To conduct portfolio analysis on Neglected Tropical Diseases